About: Tamoxifen (Nolvadex®)

 Tamoxifen is available in tablet form to be taken orally (by mouth).
 It should be taken around the same time every day.
-It can be taken with or without food.
 This medication should be swallowed whole with a full glass of non-alcoholic liquid.
 Do not crush, chew or break the tablets.
-A liquid version (Soltamox™) of this medication is also available.
+A liquid version (Soltamox®) of this medication is also available.
 Talk with your provider if you have trouble swallowing pills.
 If you miss a dose take it as soon as you remember.
 If it is close to your next scheduled dose do not double your dose, rather skip the missed dose and continue your regular schedule.

 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.

-This medication can be affected by other medications including but not limited to: fluoxetine, paroxetine, quinidine, tipranivir, warfarin, carbamazepine, fosphenytoin, phenobarbital, phenytoin, rifampin, gemfibrozil, buproprion, duloxetine, mirabegron, itraconazole, ketoconazole, posaconazole, voriconazole and St. John’s Wort Make sure your care team and pharmacist are aware of all medications (over-the-counter and prescription) and supplements that you are taking.
+The blood levels of this medication can be affected by certain medications and supplements.
+These include: warfarin, paroxetine, fluoxetine, and amiodarone among others.
+Make sure your providers are aware of all medications (over-the-counter and prescription) and supplements you are taking.

 Storage and Handling